CONNECT-Solution/CONNECT/Product/Production/Services/DirectCore/README.md

 The PublicStoreType property can also have more than one type value, the values are delimited by comma (example, PublicStoreType="KEYSTORE, WS"), but make sure the respective properties are also configured.

 ###Configure Trust Anchors of trusted HISPs
 The trust anchors are the CA signing certs for the HISP domains that we wish to exchange messages with.
-The Trust anchors can be configured in the Agent Settings using the CONNECT AadminGUI.
-CONNECT Direct supports multiple ways of storing the Destination HISPs anchor certificate, the following are the three supported Storage Type:
+The Trust anchors can be configured in the Agent Settings using the CONNECT AdminGUI.
+CONNECT Direct supports three Storage Types for holding the Destination HISPs anchor certificates:

 1. WS  -- the key pair stored in the ConfigDB database and this is the default value
 2. KEYSTORE -- the key pair stored in a Keystore file and referenced
 3. LDAP -- the key pair stored in a LDAP server and referenced